Celeste Coltellini

 Celeste Coltellini (26 November 1760 – 24 July 1828) was an Italian soprano.
 She was a well-known singer of opera buffa in Europe in the late 18th century.
 Celeste was the daughter of a librettist, Marco Coltellini.
 She made her debut at Teatro alla Scala in Milan, performing in three operas: Giovanni Valentini's Le nozze in contrasto, Giacomo Rust's Gli antiquari in Palmira and Giovanni Paisiello's La Frascatana, singing in mezzo-soprano register.
 She then sang at Teatro San Carlo in Naples, where she had the opportunity to meet Emperor Joseph II, who later invited her to perform in Vienna.
-In Vienna,in 1785, she made her debut singing Domenico Cimarosa’s Contadina di spirito.
+She made her Vienna debut in 1785, singing Domenico Cimarosa’s Contadina di spirito.
 She was seen with Mozart several times at music performances and parties; however, there is no record or any official report of collaboration by them.

 Coltellini was famous for her excellent interpretation of the title role in Nina, o sia La pazza per amore by Giovanni Paisiello.